Slamsneider/SimpleHtmlChatAgents/README.md

 ## Disclaimer

-This application is made for learning and is not intended to be a full fledged chat application.
+This application is made for learning and is not a full fledged chat application.